 Araguaia National Park is a highly important protected area on the island of Bananal in southwest Tocantins state.
 Covering 558,000 hectares (1.4 million acres), it is home to threatened species like the giant otter and jaguar, and stands out as an oasis in the midst of the parched savanna vegetation of the Cerrado that surrounds it.
 Earlier this month one of Brazil’s leading TV shows, the Fantástico programme on Globo TV, showed powerful images of the national park being devoured in flames.
 In all, 70 percent of it was destroyed.

 Out-of-control fires have affected cattle ranches as well.
 In the region of Carmolândia in the north of Tocantins a fierce fire raced across eight farms, killing over a thousand cattle.
 Almost everywhere, fire brigades have been too poorly staffed and equipped to control the blazes.

 Setzer explained that when much of the vegetation is dry — the result of a prolonged drought, as happened this year — wildfires can rapidly race out of control.
 “In some areas of the center-west of Brazil, there hasn’t been a drop of rain for four months.”

 Even so, the 2017 drought may not turn out to be exceptional.
-“It does not look as if the drought this year will be as severe as in 2005, 2007, 2010, and 2015/2016,” Luiz Aragão, Senior Lecturer in Earth Systems Science at Exeter University, UK, told Mongabay.
+“It does not look as if the drought this year will be as severe as in 2005, 2007, 2010, and 2015/2016,” Luiz Aragão, Scientist at the National Institute for Space Research (INPE), told Mongabay.